Have you ever walked out of an interview feeling like you still don’t have a sense of whether a candidate will actually be good for the job?

-More interview questions than you imagine are outright ineffectual.
-The intended purpose of an interview is to predict how a candidate will function in the role, but many questions only reaffirm preconceived assumptions.
-Thankfully, extensive data has identified which types of interview questions reveal a candidate’s true potential and which are all too shortsighted.
+Many interview questions fail to reveal what you need to know about candidates; some are downright ineffectual.
+If the intended purpose of an interview is to predict how a candidate will function in the role, far too many questions only reinforce bias or preconceptions.
+Thankfully, there’s extensive data on which interview questions reveal a candidate’s true potential.

-Measuring personnel selection methods over 85 years, a classic study found which types of questions were the best predictors of ultimate performance.
-Case questions (and the more modern brain teasers) were found to be lacking.
-Structured interview questions, however, were the highest ranking types of interview questions, predicting 26% of an employee’s future actions.
-That means the most valuable interview questions to ask candidates (those that help when increasing performance and lowering hiring costs) will be either behavioral or situational questions.
+One particular study measured personnel selection methods over 85 years to find which types of questions were the best predictors of performance.
+It found that case questions (and the more modern brain teasers) failed to properly evaluate candidates.
+Structured interview questions, however, were the highest-ranking, predicting 26% of an employee’s future actions.
+That means the most valuable interview questions to ask candidates (those that increase performance and lower hiring costs) will be either behavioral or situational questions.

 Behavioral Questions